Perfecto de Castro: Life and career

-De Castro started learning classical guitar at 13 but switched to electric guitar after less than a year, and spent the next decade learning, playing and teaching electric guitar.
-He was introduced to the ten-string classical guitar by musician Jose Valdez in 1998, and has since then concentrated on this instrument.
+De Castro was born in Cabadbaran, Agusan del Norte, to a Batangueño father and a mother from Agusan.
+He started learning classical guitar at 13 but switched to electric guitar after less than a year and spent the next decade learning, playing, and teaching electric guitar.
+He was introduced to the ten-string classical guitar by musician Jose Valdez in 1998 and has since then concentrated on this instrument.
 He uses a unique tuning adapted from the Valdez tuning.

 His most notable awards as a musician include the 1998 Katha Award for Best Rock Instrumental Performance and Composition and the 1998 NU Rock Award for Guitarist of the Year.
-He is also widely recognized as an acclaimed album producer and sound engineer, with his works including the multi-platinum albums of Wolfgang (“Semenelin”), Francis M (FreeMan and FreeMan II), and Marc Velasco (eponymous).
+He is also widely recognized as an acclaimed album producer and sound engineer, with his works including the multi-platinum albums of Wolfgang (Semenelin), Francis M (FreeMan and FreeMan II), and Marc Velasco (eponymous).
 From these, he received numerous accolades, including the Producer of the Year Award in the 1998 NU 107 Rock Awards and the 2001 Awit Award for Best Rap Recording for a song done in collaboration with Magalona.

-In 2004, de Castro relocated to Los Angeles, CA where he continues to record, perform and teach the guitar through his website and social media.
+In 2004, de Castro relocated to Los Angeles, CA, where he continues to record, perform and teach the guitar through his website and social media.
 He also formed a band name RockStallion, with members David Aguirre, Wolf Gemora, Mark Yap, and Raffy Mendoza.

-In 2006, de Castro produced a benefit album called "Leyte: The Benefit CD".
-It consists of compilation of songs from Filipino and Filipino-American artists aimed at helping the victims of the 2006 Southern Leyte mudslide and the proceeds went to relief organizations in the Philippines, such as the Philippine National Red Cross and the Department of Social Welfare and Development, to fund their relief efforts to the people affected by the Leyte mudslide disaster.
+In 2006, de Castro produced a benefit album called Leyte: The Benefit CD.
+It is a compilation of songs from Filipino and Filipino-American artists aimed at helping the victims of the 2006 Southern Leyte mudslide and the proceeds went to relief organizations in the Philippines, such as the Philippine National Red Cross and the Department of Social Welfare and Development, to fund their relief efforts to the people affected by the Leyte mudslide disaster.

-On January 9, 2016, de Castro re-united with his former Rivermaya co-members, Nathan Azarcon, Mark Escueta and Rico Blanco for a "secret mini semi-reunion", following his gig at 19 East, Taguig.
+On January 9, 2016, de Castro reunited with his former Rivermaya co-members, Nathan Azarcon, Mark Escueta and Rico Blanco for a "surprise mini semi-reunion", following his gig at 19 East, Taguig.

-On September 7, 2018, de Castro performed in the launching of the Hollywood Wish Bus at Universal CityWalk with 90s OPM band Introvoys and Robin Nievera, the DJ for The Roadshow program of Wish 107.5.
+On September 7, 2018, de Castro performed in the launching of the Hollywood Wish Bus at Universal CityWalk with Introvoys and Robin Nievera, the DJ for The Roadshow program of Wish 107.5.

-In February 2021 he collaborated with Gloc 9 in his latest album on the song "Payong".
+In February 2021, de Castro collaborated with Gloc-9 on the song "Payong".